TCNJsmithc69/My-Capstone-Research-Project/README.md

 Christopher Smith
 SOAP Capstone Project

 Here are some python files I've created for my Capstone Research Project.
+The goal of the project was to identify locations that could be brownfields, which are sites that are environmentally compromised.
+They're usually sites that used to be previously owned by factories.
+If you would like to learn more, I included my research paper in the docs folder.

 A description is given for each file listed.
 An example of front end development with HTML and javascript is found in index.htm.

 # clustering.py